Some Considerations about the Dynamics of Biology in Reincarnation

 Another case is that of Turkish Necip Unlutaskiran in which the child had eight different birthmarks that corresponded to injuries and scars documented in an autopsy report on the woman he claimed he had been in the previous life.
 Other events and facts reported by Stevenson all supported the child’s case that he was that reincarnated person.
 That this can happen within the same family is supported by the U.S. case of a boy named Patrick.
 This is reported by his mother who notes that her first son, Kevin, manifested a tumor behind his left eye, began walking with a limp in the left leg at age two, was discovered to have cancer and ultimately received chemotherapy from a line inserted in the right side of neck.
 He died shortly after his second birthday.
 Patrick was her third child after Kevin and from a different father.
 Tucker states:

-At birth, he had a slanting birthmark with the appearance of a small cut on the right side of his neck–the same location of Kevin’s central line [the site of the tube for chemo]-a nodule on his scalp above his right ear as Kevin’s biopsied tumor had been, and an opacity in his left eye, diagnosed as a corneal leukoma, that caused him, like Kevin, to have very little vision in that eye.
+At birth, he had a slanting birthmark with the appearance of a small cut on the right side of his neck–the same location of Kevin’s central line -a nodule on his scalp above his right ear as Kevin’s biopsied tumor had been, and an opacity in his left eye, diagnosed as a corneal leukoma, that caused him, like Kevin, to have very little vision in that eye.
 When he began walking , he limped, favoring his left leg.

 In trying to provide alternate explanations for the biological similarities, Tucker posits a mental transfer from mother to the developing morphology of the fetus.
 But he points out there are cases where the mother has no knowledge of the previous life.
 If science moves forward by providing a conceptual framework for scientific observations, it is difficult to include all the available data, such as that of the research cited herein, in any explanation that does not include reincarnation and, at least sometimes, transfer of biological characteristics.
 In these cases it is not so much the biology that seems to be past on but trauma associated with the past body, particularly if that trauma led the death.
 What Stevenson and Tucker do support is the passing on of certain personality characteristics and proclivities.